The Twitch Graveyard

 • ☠️ Clip Champ/Power Clipper: February 2018 - Spring 2019

 The Clip Champ badge was awarded to people who created four clips over a month and achieved 50 combined views of those clips.
 It was renamed the Power Clipper in June of that year.
-While no announcement was made, and the badge still exists on Twitch, it appears the functionality was phased out sometime in the spring of 2019.
+While no announcement was made, and the badge still exists on Twitch, the functionality was phased out sometime in the spring of 2019.

 • ☠️ Recaps: April 2019